DreadPirateLynx/input-remapper-xautopresets/README.md

 exampleWindowclass2=Example Preset Name 1
 *xampleWindowclass3=Example Pr?set Name 2
 ```
 `*`/`?` wildcard characters and spaces are valid.
-Quotation marks, as well asleading and trailing spaces should only be included if actually part of the class/file name.
+Quotation marks, as well as leading and trailing spaces should only be included if actually part of the class/file name.
 A default global file is generated during installation or if it can't be found.
 It contains the following:
 ```
 _default=_Bypass
 Input-remapper-gtk=_Bypass
 ```
 `_default` is a window class used internally by the script.
-This is the preset that will be loaded any time no other preset is configured, or if the configured preset cannot be located.
+The preset assigned to this class will be loaded any time no other preset is configured, or if the configured preset cannot be located.
 `_Bypass` is likewise a preset name used internally by the script.
 This is the preset that will disable input-remapper injection, and will be used in place of the `_default` preset if it can't be found or isn't configured
 `Input-remapper-gtk` is the window class name for `input-remapper`'s gui configuration tool.
 Injection needs to be stopped to make changes, so this seemed appropriate.
 Feel free to change.
 The device-specific file is higher priority than the global one.
 No settings in global file will ever apply to any device with its own file.